Show More

 Cuckoo family (Cuculidae)

-Long slender body, 11” long.
-Long tail with white ovals on underside.
+Long slender body, long tail with white ovals on underside.
 Reddish brown back.
-Moderately long curved bill, black above, yellow below.
+Bill is curved, black above, yellow below.

 Habitat: